Boundary and initial conditions

 This command BOUND SHAPESPEC defines the shape of the spectra (both in frequency and direction) at the boundary of the computational grid in case of parametric spectral input (see command BOUNDSPEC).

 JONSWAP JONSWAP spectrum will be used.
-This is default.
+This is the default.

 [gamma] peak enhancement parameter of the JONSWAP spectrum.